ashwani90/rasa-setup/README.md

 ```

 ### Train and run BREAKOUT template
+### Not much inside this just some practice can be done
 #### Train the model
 ```
 rasa train --domain chat-templates/breakoutbot/domain.yml --data chat-templates/breakoutbot/data/ --out chat-templates/breakoutbot/models/